nagasudhirpulla/taming_python/blog/skills/file_system_create_folder.md

 # specify the file we desire to check
 fPath = r'C:\Users\Nagasudhir\Documents\Python Projects'

+try:
     # use mkdir function to create the folder
+    os.mkdir(fPath)
+except Exception as e:
+    print(e)
 ```

 ### Check if a folder exists using 'isdir' function